Introduction

 Security Tip

-Recommended to visit https://alx.sh to check script content before execution.
+Recommended to check script content at https://alx.sh before running.

 1.2 Follow Installer Steps#